-As a profession, engineering has plenty of specialised and extensive roles to offer, through which engineers can flourish creativity and exhibit their knowledge.
+Engineering has plenty of specialised and extensive roles to offer, through which engineers can flourish creativity and exhibit their knowledge.

-1. What do Engineers Do?
+1. What Does an Engineers Do?

 2. Major Duties and Tasks of an Engineer

 The tasks and duties of an engineer vary as per their chosen field.

 Conduct routine maintenance of mechanical and electrical systems.

 Provide support in developing management and energy conservation programs.

 Assist in coordinating, planning, and executing engineering projects.

 Implement audit recommendations and offer support in conducting energy audits.